Mathew-D/processing-vscode/README.md

 -   Better syntax highlighting (from [Red Hat Java](https://github.com/redhat-developer/vscode-java/blob/master/syntaxes/java.tmLanguage.json))
 -   Documentation on hover (via Regex)
 -   A run button (both Processing Java and Processing Python)
--   Simple diagnostics (via the processing-java CLI, which can be extremely slow, and is disabled by default)
+-   Simple diagnostics (via the processing cli CLI, which can be extremely slow, and is disabled by default)
 -   Strings are auto closing and surrounding (didn't work in the old extension)

 See the [CHANGELOG](https://github.com/Luke-zhang-04/processing-vscode/blob/main/CHANGELOG.md) for all changes